vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/UI Toolkit/Styling.md

 ## Take a peek at the C# source code
 It's generally good practice to take a look at the [Unity C# reference source code](https://github.com/Unity-Technologies/UnityCsReference/) to see how something works.
-I keep a copy downloaded to my computer so I can browse it as I work.
+I keep a local copy to browse as I work.

 In my example, I've been working with a Slider, searching for it in the `UIElements` namespace you can find [the file](https://github.com/Unity-Technologies/UnityCsReference/blob/67d5d85abbea076e469a1642e04f3ab50a326bea/Modules/UIElements/Core/Controls/Slider.cs) **Modules | UIElements | Core | Controls | Slider.cs**.